 - Type 1 diabetes mellitus.

 I am pregnant.
 Am I at high risk?

-There are no reports about an increased risk to pregnant women and children from COVID-19.
-This is something that is still being studied.
+Pregnant people may be at higher risk for illness from COVID-19.
 Pregnant women should follow the same prevention tips as other people.

 Where can I get tested?

 Call your primary care provider (PCP) if you want to find out about testing.
 Your PCP will know if you need to be tested for COVID-19.
 Your PCP will tell you where to go for testing.
 There may be testing at no cost in your area.
 You can also check with your local health department to find out at https://floridahealthcovid19.gov/testing-sites/.

 Is coronavirus testing covered under my benefits and services?

 My PCP’s office is closed and I need medical care.
 Who can I see?

 Prestige Health Choice continues to monitor the latest information regarding COVID-19.
 We know some providers may have changed their office hours.
 If this happens, there may be other options to get the care you need.
 For example, Prestige Health Choice members can access telemedicine services.